About Arcen (Ar-ken) Games

 Previously she had worked as the Lead Art Producer on the Valley 2 project on the Heavy Cat Studios staff.
 She also contributed quite a lot of direct art to that one (it’s almost impossible to look at any screenshot of Valley 2 without seeing multiple pieces of her work).

 Blue was born and raised in the northernmost region of Minnesota, where she grew up with a pencil in her hand.
 After high school, she set out to pursue a career in art.
 It took some time to decide on what genre of art she would go after.
 Originally she wanted to do 2D animation, which evolved into 3D modeling and animation.
 However, her course of thinking changed and she fell into illustration and later color theory.
 She considers her key specialization to be color theory and color balance.

-She lives in Texas with her husband and their dog and cat.
+She lives in Florida.
 In her free time, she is one of the fabled ‘gamer girls’.
 Mostly MMOs, such as WoW, Guildwars, and Tera Online.
 Though she also enjoys other single-player games like Portal, Skyrim, Civilization III and Arcen’s titles.
 The remainder of her free time is devoted to traditional media: primarily paintings and art pieces that she donates to charity auctions.

 Cathrine Langwagen – Artist

 Cath joined the Arcen team fulltime in August 2013, after having been a contractor off and on prior to that.
 Her painting/colorist work is evident all throughout Bionic Dues, she did all the hamlet graphics in Nihon no Mura, and a lot of the scenery in the dinosaur era of Valley 2 is her handiwork.
 Since coming on fulltime with Arcen, she and Blue have been able to tag-team the entire massive art scope for The Last Federation, which previously would have taken dozens of contractors.